Nakasendo Break: Tokyo to Kyoto

 Kiso-Fukushima and Nakasendo Way

-After your morning of sightseeing, you and your guide will head to Kiso-Fukushima station and take a short limited express train to the town of Nakatsugawa.
+This morning, make your way own way to Kiso-Fukushima station at around 8:30am.
+There, you will meet your guide and take a short limited express train to the town of Nakatsugawa.
 From there you will take the bus to Magome, a former post town with buildings faithfully reconstructed in a traditional style.
-You'll have a little time to explore the town and enjoy some lunch here before you make your own way to the main event-the Nakasendo Way.
+You'll have a little time to explore the town and enjoy some lunch here before you make your own way to the main event, the Nakasendo Way.

 |Meal Plan||Breakfast and Dinner|